 1848 At a women's rights convention in Seneca Falls, New York, a call is made for equal treatment of women and men under the law and voting rights for women.

-1848 Ownership of land in the Hawaiian Islands is individualized, seen by Hawaii's leaders as advantageous for Hawaiians as well as enabling foreigners to buy land.
-It is called the Great Mahele (land division).
+1848 In the Hawaiian Islands until now land has not been privately owned.
+This changes with the great Mahele (land division).
+Ownership of land in the Hawaiian Islands is individualized, seen by Hawaii's leaders as advantageous for Hawaiians as well as enabling foreigners to buy land.

 1848 An ancient human-like skull is discovered in a quarry on the island of Gibraltar that in eight years will be identified as Neanderthal.

 1849 Karl Marx is ordered out of Paris and goes to London.

 1849 Conservative rule in Prussia is devoted to improving education and science, seen there as contributing to the nation's power.

 1849 The British have defeated a second Sikh rising.
 The British formally annex the Punjab and territory to Peshawar and the Khyber Pass.